origamitower/folktale/docs/source/en/core/adt/derivations/serialization.md

 ## The serialisation format

-In order to support the serialisatio and parsing of ADTs, this module uses a specific format that encodes that information in the serialised data.
+In order to support the serialisation and parsing of ADTs, this module uses a specific format that encodes that information in the serialised data.
 This way, `.toJSON()` produces values of this interface, and `.fromJSON(value)` expects values of this interface: